The Amazing Race 13: Format

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

-Development and filming

-The starting line was at Los Angeles Memorial Coliseum in the neighborhood of University Park in Los Angeles.
+The starting line of The Amazing Race 13 was at the Los Angeles Memorial Coliseum.

-CBS had originally planned to only air one installment of The Amazing Race (season 12) in the 2007–08 season, but due to the 2007–2008 Writers Guild of America strike, CBS ordered a thirteenth installment as a replacement for programs affected by the strike.
+CBS had originally planned to only air one installment of The Amazing Race (season 12) in the 2007–08 season, but due to the Writers Guild of America strike, CBS ordered a thirteenth installment as a replacement for programs affected by the strike.
 CBS greenlit the thirteenth installment on December 9, 2007.
 Season locations were scouted in January 2008 and filming took place between April and May 2008.
 The Amazing Race 13 spanned 40000 mi in 23 days and visited eight different countries.
-This included the series' first visits to Bolivia, Cambodia, and Kazakhstan.
+New locales visited this season were Bolivia, Cambodia, and Kazakhstan.

-Toni and Dallas Imbimbo were absent from the finish line, because Dallas had misplaced his passport and the team's money in Moscow, Russia, during the penultimate leg.
-This had been hinted at in promotional materials aired before the season began, where CBS revealed that one team made "an unprecedented mistake that ultimately prohibit[ed] them from joining their fellow Racers at the Finish Line."
-The passport was eventually turned in at the U.S. Embassy in Russia, but it was still too late for Toni and Dallas to join their fellow racers at the finish line.
-Starr Spangler revealed in a post-show interview that they did join the other racers in Portland, Oregon, at a party following the end of the competition.
+Toni and Dallas Imbimbo were absent from the finish line because Dallas had misplaced his passport and the team's money in Moscow during the penultimate leg.
+This was hinted at in promotional materials aired before the season began, where CBS revealed that one team made "an unprecedented mistake that ultimately prohibit[ed] them from joining their fellow Racers at the Finish Line."
+The passport was eventually turned in at the U.S. Embassy in Russia, but it was still too late for Toni and Dallas to travel to the finish line.
+Starr Spangler revealed in a post-show interview that they did join the other racers in Portland at a party following the end of the competition.

-Marketing

-CBS heavily promoted the new season, including placing advertising on the top of three hangar buildings at Los Angeles International Airport prior to the premiere.
-Unlike other seasons, CBS revealed a location map of where the show would be traveling prior to the start of the season.
+CBS heavily promoted the new season, including placing advertisements on the top of three hangar buildings at Los Angeles International Airport prior to the premiere.
+Unlike other seasons, CBS revealed the route map prior to the start of the season.